-picocyanobacteria not only enhanced the bioavailability of iron as the ocean became oxygenated, but potentially also increased the supply of available iron and phosphorus into the oceans [66].
-Such a link between the cycles of iron and phosphorus is consistent with observations that some oceanic heterotrophs release iron-chelating compounds when they are phosphorus-limited, presumably to dissolve minerals containing both iron and phosphorus [198].
-In addition, while photosynthetically-produced organic carbon enhanced the bioavailability of iron in oxygenated environments (Fig. 6), overall iron levels still decreased significantly relative to those in the previously anoxic oceans [116].
-This led to a decrease in the scavenging of phosphorus (Fig. 2) and a concomitant increase in its bioavailability [98-101].
+In principle, several additional positive biogeochemical feedbacks emerge from the positive feedback involving iron (Fig. 6).
+For example, the same classes of organic compounds (carboxylic acids, polysaccharides) released by marine picocyanobacteria are produced in terrestrial ecosystems and are known to enhance the weathering of rock minerals, releasing the iron and phosphorus they contain [188,189].
+In the open ocean, rock minerals in wind-blown desert dust are the major source of iron [190], as well as a source of phosphorus [191,192].
+Thus, the evolution of marine picocyanobacteria not only enhanced the bioavailability of iron as the ocean became oxygenated, but potentially also increased the supply of available iron and phosphorus into the oceans [63].
+Such a link between the cycles of iron and phosphorus is consistent with observations that some oceanic heterotrophs release iron-chelating compounds when they are phosphorus-limitated, presumably to dissolve minerals containing both iron and phosphorus [193].
+In addition, while photosynthetically-produced organic carbon enhanced the bioavailability of iron in oxygenated environments (Fig. 6), overall iron levels still decreased significantly relative to those in the previously anoxic oceans [112].
+This led to a decrease in the scavenging of phosphorus (Fig. 2) and a concomitant increase in its bioavailability [94-97].
 Ocean oxygenation would have also lessened phosphorus limitation by increasing the supply of electron acceptors for the remineralization of organic phosphorus [98] (Fig. 2).

-Further, the drawdown of nitrogen near the surface (Fig. 5) and an enhancement in the bioavailability of iron (Fig. 6) leads to conditions that generally promote nitrogen-fixation [199-201].
-Indeed, recent analyses suggest global rates of nitrogen-fixation in the extant oceans are highest in the regions where Prochlorococcus dominates [202].
-Ocean oxygenation would have moreover lifted any molybdenum-limitation by suppressing euxinia (Fig. 2), creating generally prime conditions for the expansion of oceanic nitrogen-fixation [53,29] and lessened nitrogen-limitation by decreasing the rate of denitrification relative to nitrification [97] (Fig. 2).
-These scenarios are consistent with molecular clocks that estimate Neoproterozoic origins of both planktonic marine nitrogen-fixers [63] and ammonia-oxidizing marine Thaumarcheota [203,204], both of which indicate an increasing influx and cycling of fixed nitrogen in the oceans.
-The geologic record leads to a similar conclusion, as sedimentary nitrogen isotopes display shifts toward modern ocean values in the Neoproterozoic, indicating the onset of a stable oceanic nitrate pool [105-111].
+Further, the drawdown of nitrogen near the surface (Fig. 5) and an enhancement in the bioavailability of iron (Fig. 6) leads to conditions that generally promotes nitrogen-fixation [194-196].
+Ocean oxygenation would have moreover lifted any molybdenum-limitation by suppressing euxinia (Fig. 2), creating generally prime conditions for the expansion of oceanic nitrogen-fixation [50,26] and lessened nitrogen-limitation by decreasing the rate of denitrification relative to nitrification [93] (Fig. 2).
+These scenarios are consistent with molecular clocks that estimate Neoproterozoic origins of both planktonic marine nitrogen-fixers [60] and ammonia-oxidizing marine Thaumarcheota [197,198], both of which indicate an increasing influx and cycling of fixed nitrogen in the oceans.
+The geologic record leads to a similar conclusion, as sedimentary nitrogen isotopes display shifts toward modern ocean values in the Neoproterozoic, indicating the onset of a stable oceanic nitrate pool [101-107].